nycu-ucr/L25GC/README.md

     #Enter TestPaging
     ```
 4. You will see the latency of control plane message (terminal 2)
-5. Terminate L^2^5GC refer to section2 A-2 step1~2 (terminal 2)
+5. Terminate L^2^5GC by referring to Section 2, A-2, Steps 1-2 (terminal 2)

 ### <font color="ff0000">Experiment 3: Test UL & DL throughput</font>
 With the change in the packet size, this experiment shows the comparison between the L^2^5GC and the free5GC in terms of the throughput.
-In the following instruction, we set up Host 1 and Host 3 for first, and we then test the throughput on Up/Downlink for both the L^2^5GC and the free5GC in Host 2.
+In the following procedures, we will set up Host 1 and Host 3 first, and we will then test the throughput on Uplink/Downlink for both the L^2^5GC and the free5GC in Host 2.

 ![](https://i.imgur.com/csyeTVH.png)

 #### Host 1 operations
-Before executing the following commands, make sure you already bind the NIC to DPDK.
+Before executing the following commands, make sure you have already bound the NIC to DPDK.

 ```shell=
 $ cd $HOME/MoonGen/sendpacket